The familiar squeak of basketball shoes will return to Oracle Arena on Thursday as the Warriors unlock the doors to their players.

 Q: Is a team with a new coaching staff like the Warriors at a disadvantage with this truncated training camp, free-agent signing period and season?

 A: New coach Mark Jackson and his staff have a great disadvantage in having such a short period to implement a new system.
-Jackson's staff has scarcely been able to develop a relationship with players, let alone indoctrinate his
+Jackson's staff has scarcely been able to develop a relationship with players, let alone indoctrinate his philosophy or engrain his defense and offense.

 Q: What is the Warriors' salary cap situation like?